Nabhansh/Nabhansh/README.md

 ## 👋 Hi there!
-I'm Nabhansh Rishi Gaur, a student of UPES pursuing B.Tech CSE, I am a coding and programming professional and a newbie into Cybersecurity using Kali Linux.
+I'm Nabhansh Rishi Gaur, a student & coding enthusiastic learning C, developing web pages, a Python Tools Developer, and a Newbie in CyberSecurity.

 ---